funnelcloudinc/zookeeper-elixir/README.md

 ## Why is this fork here?
 This is forked for the sake of safety - the original library was not published to hex so to ensure it doesn't change underneath you, this fork was placed here.

-## A Declaration of My Love for Mat's Mom
+## A Declaration of My Love for Viv

 ```
 Viv, oh my dear Viv,